Gentle forces will prevail

 The gentle forces will surely prevail

-The rise of “gentle” treatment methods in health care, such as hypnosis, shows a striking parallel to poet Henriette Roland Holst’s statement, “The gentle forces will surely prevail.”
+The rise of “soft” treatment methods in health care, such as hypnosis, shows a striking parallel to poet Henriette Roland Holst’s statement, “The gentle forces will surely win.”
 This approach increasingly emphasizes noninvasive techniques, which help with pain management, behavior modification and treatment of mental illness.
 This article explores the emergence and recognition of hypnosis as a valuable tool in health care, where it is a mild alternative to conventional treatments.
+While not a panacea, the gentle power of hypnosis is proving to be a valuable complement to traditional treatments.

 Henriette Goverdine Anna Roland Holst-van der Schalk,or “Aunt Jet,” (1869-1952 was a prominent Dutch poet and socialite.

-And people and animals.
-There is nothing that can interfere
+There is nothing that can disturb ‘t rise to her.

+It emphasizes the power of gentleness and its healing effects.
+It expresses how gentleness and stillness are able to calm restlessness and bring hope and peace to our minds.
+Visual of a weapon being broken“The gentle forces will prevail” also means that soft, subtle methods are ultimately more successful than harsh and violent approaches.
+Therefore, it became a widely quoted statement especially in antimilitarist circles, and from 1957 by the Pacifist Socialist Party.
 Roland Holst wrote it in 1918.
 It was just after World War I and at a time when industrialization and technical development meant that there was less and less regard for the individual human being.
 Even in the medical world but also, for example, in parenting and education, dominant natural scientific ideologies, techniques and methods seemed more important than the individual.

 The problem of stuttering